sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 ## Task 5: Practical Analysis

-Open the site associated with the task to answer the questions.
+Open the site associated with the task to answer the following questions.

 <details>